WrappedUsername/NftTemplate/README.md

-# Voxel-Helos-Genesis
+# NFT Template
-Smart contract for Voxel Helos NFT project on ethereum.
+Smart contract template for your NFT project on ethereum.